 When a new game releases, we all have high hopes for it.
 Even if all the previews looked like garbage, we are often willing suspend writing something off until we’ve actually got our hands on it.
 Sometimes, it pays off and the experience is surprisingly good.
-Mostly, unfortunately, we’re left with disappointment and regret, like that which came with playing through these ten worst games that have release in 2017 so far.
+Mostly, unfortunately, we’re left with disappointment and regret, like that which came with playing through these ten worst games that have been released up to 2018.

 Ready at Dawn’s attempt at a whimsical multiplayer brawler fell upon hesitant gamers who weren’t really sure what they were getting into.
 Those that gave it a try mostly immediately regretted it.

 The nonsensical, awkward gameplay may have had promise if it was near anywhere as polished as its visualized, but the clunkiness of ramming into opponents to drain their health isn’t even the worst of it.
 No, that honor goes to the incredibly sparse online community.

 Back in 1997, PlayStation and PC gamers were introduced to Moto Racer.
 Ten years later, Anuman fails to do the nostalgia of the series justice with a less-than-stellar fourth installment.
 And by less-than-stellar, we mean pretty bad.

 Anyone looking for an old-school arcade racer will be met with a gimmicky attempt at reinvigorating an aged formula with virtual reality and what winds up being unremarkable gameplay and uninspired tracks.

 It seemed like a fun idea – bring back the golden age of hockey, but V7 Entertainment failed to capture the actual fun of the sport.
 Partially inept AI, unbalanced difficulty, and input lag challenge the playability of this fun concept, which calls back to classic games like NHL ’95.